bajamircea/bajamircea.github.io/_posts/2025-11-14-one-hundred-years.markdown

 17th century is when the English Civil War happened.
 A lot of religious fervour.
 Christianity in England was still in the phase of "you have to be the right kind of Christian, or else you're in trouble".
-A log of uncertainty: which is going to be the dominant sect?
+A lot of uncertainty: which is going to be the dominant sect?
 Is it going to be Catholics, is it going to be the Anglicans?
-All sort of variations emerge in this period Puritans, Quakers etc. To say that some move to America to freely practice their religion underestimates both the difficulties you're in if you're the minority sect, but also the fervour of the (many) minority sects.
+All sort of variations emerge in this period Puritans, Quakers etc. To say that some move to America to freely practice their religion and/or escape persecution underestimates both the difficulties you're in if you're the minority sect, but also the fervour of the (many) minority sects.

 Towards the end of the century we have William Penn, of Pennsylvania fame.
 Rich.
 Quaker.
 Religious, but well read.
 He read classics: "Eat to live, not